dward2/BME547/Assignments/final_image_processor.md

 update the existing name in the database.
 * Accept requests from the monitoring-station client to retrieve the following information from the database and download it to the client:
-  + a list of available room numbers
+  + a list of room numbers that have been sent to the server
   + the name and medical record number of the latest patient in a specific room
   + the latest CPAP pressure and CPAP data for the latest patient in a specific room